mg126e/Project_Backend/design/concepts/SharedGoals/SharedGoals.md

    */
   async createSharedGoal({ users, description }: { users: User[]; description: string }): Promise<{ sharedGoalId: SharedGoal } | { error: string }> {
     if (!description || users.length < 2) {
-      return { error: "Description must not be empty and at least two users required." };
+      return { error: "Description must not be empty and/or at least two users required." };
     }
     // Check for existing active goal with same users and description const existing = await this.sharedGoals.findOne({